2012 National Drug Trends Conference

 Dr David Bright: Criminal Networking

-Dr Malcom Dobbin: Systems to coordinate supply of dangerous medicines
+Dr Malcolm Dobbin: Systems to coordinate supply of dangerous medicines

 Dr Marianne Jauncey: Yearly trends and front-line issues experienced at the Sydney Medically Supervised Injecting Centre (MSIC)